ncimino/frame/README.md

 Frame
 =====

 Frame is used to instantly setup websites with just a couple of commands.
-Frame users several other gems to build the webpages up.
+Frame uses several other gems to build the websites.
 Once they are created, then they can be fully customized and grow independent of frame.

 ## Getting Started